 If you’re trying to get your kids (or husband) to eat oats, this one is for you :).
 Add 1/4 teaspoon vanilla extract to the base recipe the night before, and in the morning, top it with almond butter, chocolate chips, and chopped almonds for crunch.

 If you love this overnight oats recipe, try this baked oatmeal, stovetop oatmeal, or this whole oat porridge next!
 Then, find more healthy breakfast ideas here, and check out this link for more healthy meal prep inspiration.

 - ½ cup whole rolled oats

-- ½ cup almond milk or light coconut milk
+- ½ cup almond milk or light coconut milk, more as needed

 - ½ teaspoon maple syrup